Lady Gaga on Summer Music and a Future in the Movies

 W Blanco / Premiere / BACKGRID

-As Gaga assured the fans will get a mix of her discography for the dive bar tour, we wondered if she'd surprise her little monsters with new tracks altogether.
+While Gaga assured us the fans will get a mix of her discography for the dive bar tour, we wondered if she'd surprise her little monsters with some new tracks altogether.
 "You just might get some more music.
 I love making music.
 I don't know exactly when.
 I'm sort of feeling like I'm making songs and doing all sorts of things with music, but I don't know exactly when or how I will release them," the musician teased.
 "I'm working on that."

 In the midst of all this music, the star has also been extending her talents to the silver screen with her first feature film, a modern rendition of A Star Is Born, helmed by Bradley Cooper.
 "Otherworldly" is how the Golden Globe winner describes her co-star, the Jackson to her Ally.

 While she's had a four-time Oscar nominee showing her the ropes, Gaga does not take the legacy of her role lightly.
 In earlier versions of the film, the female protagonist has been played by Hollywood greats Janet Gaynor, Judy Garland and, most recently, Barbra Streisand.
-While Gaynor and Garland were both nominated for acting Oscars, Streisand won the golden statue for "Best Original Song."
+Gaynor and Garland were both nominated for acting Oscars and Streisand won the golden statue for "Best Original Song."

 "I was intimidated by the legacy of the film probably every single day," Gaga told E! candidly.
 "I was always checking myself and going, 'Remember who did this movie.
 You gotta bring it.'
 But what I would say is...you gotta grab your balls and go or you're not going to have a steady hand, so I did a bit of both…I had a nice balance of insecurity and confidence."